 WordPress will allow you to modify the behavior and appearance of comments at will by directly changing the source code.
 Shopify usually cannot do this type of customization.
 Therefore, those who want full customization and control should consider WordPress.

 WordPress vs Shopify: Cost

 As a result, it is really hard to predict which option would be cheaper for you beforehand.
-Also remember that the cost of a project cannot always be measured directly in terms of money you paid for a product or service.
+Also, remember that the cost of a project cannot always be measured directly in terms of money you paid for a product or service.
 It should also include the time spent to get everything up and running.
-Things like losing out on a $500 sale to keep initial cost down by $50 might not be a good idea.
+Things like losing out on a $500 sale to keep the initial cost down by $50 might not be a good idea.

-That being said, one big factor that will determine the cost of create your online store is its customization.
+That being said, one big factor that will determine the cost of creating your online store is its customization.
 WordPress will be a cheaper option if you have basic technical know-how and can make minor changes to themes and plugins yourself.

 WordPress vs Shopify: Support

 Everyone needs technical support for any products and services they use at some point.
 This is certainly true for big things like building an online store.
 Although WordPress does have a large number of people who support the platform, the support you get is not comparable to Shopify.
 This basically boils down to their business model.

 WordPress is free and open source, so developers of free themes and plugins may only be able to help you in their spare time.
 On the other hand, Shopify will have a dedicated team ready to help you solve any problems related to the online store.
 If this is your first time opening an online store and you have little previous web development experience, choose Shopify.

 Which one should you choose?